Easy Lemon Tahini Sauce

 This tahini sauce recipe can be prepared in a small bowl with just a whisk or spoon.
 No need for a blender or food processor (unless you are adding herbs or other ingredient that require processing).

 Tahini paste is by nature very thick, so we’ll be thinning the mixture down to a sauce consistency by adding cold water.
-Tahini will naturally seize up at first, but just keep adding water until it reaches the desired consistency.
+Tahini will naturally seize up at first, but just keep adding water and mix until it reaches the desired consistency.

 Ways to Use Tahini Sauce: